 - Students applying for honors must secure a thesis adviser, a Stanford faculty member who is willing and available to direct the thesis project through the ensuing year.
 Having a confirmed thesis adviser is required for final approval to pursue an honors project.
 Students will also need to secure a second reader for the honors thesis no later than the start of Winter quarter of senior year.

-The finished essay is due in mid-May (typically May 15th) of senior year.
+- finished essay is due in mid-May (typically May 15th) of senior year.
+The senior honors experience culminates in Honors Thesis Presentations in May of senior year.

 Recent American Studies Honors Theses